Mourgh21/Mourgh21/README.md

 💞️ I'm looking to collaborate on:

-* Open source projects related to UI UX design, front-end development, or software engineering 🤝
+* Open source projects related to UI UX design, front-end development 🤝
 * Working on new and innovative products 💡🚀

 📫 How to reach me: